 Change your bean

-Some beans are difficult to extract properly and can be prone to that unsatisfying salty taste especially Indonesian beans so if all else fails to try a different coffee bean.
+Some beans are difficult to extract correctly and can be prone to that unsatisfying salty taste, mainly Indonesian beans, so if all else fails, try a different coffee bean.